dansanderson/mega65-welcome-guide/using-jtag.md

 ## Acquiring a JTAG adapter

 The [XMOD FTDI JTAG Adapter TE0790-03](https://shop.trenz-electronic.de/en/TE0790-03-XMOD-FTDI-JTAG-Adapter-Xilinx-compatible) (Trenz Electronic) is compatible with the MEGA65.
 You might also be able to [order the TE0790-03 from DigiKey](https://www.digikey.com/en/products/detail/TE0790-03/1686-1180-ND/10071026).
 As of this writing, this item is difficult to get due to supply chain issues.
+Trenz is accepting backorders (even though "in stock" says zero) and will be fulfilling them as parts become available.

 ![XMOD FTDI JTAG Adapter TE0790-03 in its box](photos/jtag_box.jpeg)
 ![XMOD FTDI JTAG Adapter TE0790-03 out of its box](photos/jtag_unit.jpeg)